fornclake/fornclake.dev/tutorials/zelda-like-4.0/player-movement-and-animation.md

 	move_and_slide()
 ```

-Very simple.
 We are simply setting the body's velocity to our `input_direction`, multiplying it by our `SPEED` constant, and finally moving it.
 We don't even have to call the function in `_physics_process`; it is called implicitly through the getter declaration.

-We can run the scene now with F6 and the player will move with the arrow keys.
+Add the player to the main scene we created earlier.
+We can run the scene now with F5 and the player will move with the arrow keys.
 Holding multiple directions should cancel each other out.

 #### Sprite Direction